apache/cordova-docs/STYLESHEET.md

 ## In-line Font Formatting

-* Use `monospace` for all-purpose nouns used in programming, e.g.: API interfaces, methods, properties, literal values, Unix commands, etc.
+* Use `monospace` for all-purpose nouns used in programming, e.g.: API interfaces, methods, properties, literal values, Unix commands, pathnames, filenames, etc.

 * Use __bold__ for on-screen items, such as the names of menu items, buttons, and check boxes.

-* Use _italics_ for emphasis, pathnames, filenames, simple mathematical expressions, variable items (e.g., _x_/_y_ coordinates).
+* Use _italics_ for emphasis, simple mathematical expressions, and variable items (e.g., _x_/_y_ coordinates).

 * Do _not_ use ALL CAPS for emphasis.
 (Exception: in commented code)